 Have you heard the term “permaculture” but aren’t sure what it means?
-What does permaculture have to do with growing your own food and becoming more self-sufficient?
-Here are all the questions to your basic permaculture questions.
+What does permaculture have to do with a homesteader growing their own food and becoming more self-sufficient?
+Here’s a quick introduction to permaculture and suggestions for further study!

 Perma-What??